This article may contain affiliate links.

 Add any seasonings you wish to use.

 Use your favorite vegan cheese.
-I am using Miyoko's mozzarella.
+I am using Miyoko's solid mozzarella wheel.

 💡Extra Tips & Information